How long have you been a wedding photographer?

 I’ve been a full-time wedding photographer since 2006.
-Before that, I worked in graphic communications, collaborating with clients including MTV, Billboard, Rolling Stone, Architectural Digest, and The New Yorker.
+Before that, I worked in graphic communications and collaborated with publications including Rolling Stone, Architectural Digest, and The New Yorker.

 Where do you work?